 The current POSO timeline is provided in Figure 1 below.
 The current timeline provides the first POSO assessment at T-22, or 22 days prior to the start of the RA delivery month, for all outages submitted prior to T-25.
 This is the first instance when resource owners are provided with indication of any POSO replacement obligations.
-Resource owners are allowed to provide for that day to provide RA Substitute Capacity and then will continue to assign substitution opportunities until the ISO has sufficient operational RA Capacity to meet the system RA requirement for that particular day.

-13 CAISO will first request the resource providing RA Capacity with the most-recently-requested outage replacement capacity through the T-8 timeframe, and the CAISO finalizes replacements and outages at T-7.
+Resource owners are allowed to provide replacement capacity through the T-8 timeframe, and the CAISO finalizes replacements and outages at T-7.